cbovar/ConvNetSharp/README.md

   var net = new Net();

   // input layer declares size of input. here: 2-D data
-  // ConvNetJS works on 3-Dimensional volumes (width, height, depth), but if you're not dealing with images
+  // ConvNetSharp works on 3-Dimensional volumes (width, height, depth), but if you're not dealing with images
   // then the first two dimensions (width, height) will always be kept at size 1 net.AddLayer(new InputLayer(1, 1, 2));